-Kippo is a premium performance apparel company.
-We created a better experience for people who workout with a smartphone.
-Our team manufactures all our clothing in a small factory in Chicago, Illinois because we believe in the American dream.
+Kippo is a performance apparel company.
+We create a better experience for people who workout with a smartphone.
+We manufacture all our clothing in a small factory in Chicago, Illinois.
+We first launched the idea for Kippo on Kickstarter.
+Click below to watch the video.

 How Kippo Started